scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 Conclusion
 ----------

 SPORCO is an actively maintained and thoroughly documented open source Python package for computing with sparse representations.
+While the primary design goal is ease of use and flexibility with respect to extensions of the supported algorithms, it is also intended to be computationally efficient and able to solve at least medium-scale problems.
 Standard sparse representations are supported, but the main focus is on convolutional sparse representations for which SPORCO provides a wider range of features than any other publicly available library.
 The set of ADMM classes on which the optimization algorithms are based is also potentially useful for a much broader range of convex optimization problems.